biopython/biopython.github.io/wiki/BioGeography.md

     from xml.etree import ElementTree as ET
     xmltree = ET.parse(xml_fn_new)

-We can then store the element tree as nn object of Class GbifXmlTree:
+We can then store the element tree as an object of Class GbifXmlTree:

     gbif_recs_xmltree = GbifXmlTree(xmltree)